jiweiqi/IgnSens/README.md

 # IgnitionDelaySensitivity

 Efficient approach for evaluating the sensitivity of ignition delay time.
-Implement with Cantera/Python
+Implement with Cantera/Python.
+The repo includes the accepted manuscript and the demo codes, including the mechanism files.

 # Instruction